BoxeRZL/URMD-Seq/README.md

 ----------------------

-1.Trim sequencing adapters of Illumina and filter out reads with poor-quality bases and then combine paired reads on a minimum length of overlap.
+1. Trim sequencing adapters of Illumina and filter out reads with poor-quality bases and then combine paired reads on a minimum length of overlap.
 The default settings are specified in the configuration file ‘config.fileRX’.
 The reads surviving of trimming and combining are counts in percentages for quality control and can be found in an output file labeled as ‘preprocessingQC.csv’ in the data location folder (see Box2 for interpretations of quality control parameters).

   `bash 01preprocessing-QC-automated.sh ./config.fileRX`